jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 That's not horrible, until you consider that with a new digital car, like a Tesla, our broken cars can now call the mechanic, give him a diagnostic to his smartphone immediately, and he'd tell what the problem is, and most importantly, what to do next.

 Now consider it's often against the rules to solve our problems so simply.
-Patent laws, insurance regulations, nondisclosure agreements, non-compete clauses; a mountain of rules any antagonist search through so he can force us to keep walking to gas stations.
+Patent laws, insurance regulations, nondisclosure agreements, non-compete clauses; a mountain of rules any antagonist can search through so he can force us to keep walking to gas stations.

+Darth Blockbuster is in control.
+He's dedicated to keeping control.
+And he's no protagonist.
+He can't be a hero, because unlike Neo, Cinderella, Romeo and Juliette he's not mentally capable of rising above the situation, and seeing a solution to what he thinks is a fact of life.
+Cars break down, deal with it.
+And when someone asks him to solve the problem, his face goes blank.
+He can't pass that question on the test.
+He can't run fast enough to make the team.
+He can't throw a spiral.
+So his dad comes over and asks the coach to do him a favor on put him on the team anyway.
+That favour is the rules Darth Blockbuster asks government, corporations, and culture to keep the extras using old tools.

+That's why a small company like Tesla had to bring modern cars to America.
+They didn't have early access to new technology, different tools, a magic wans.
+Tesls is run by people who _can_ see problems.
+They can answer that question on the test, they can run fast enough, they can throw a spiral.
+So they're father sits proudly in the seats.
+Darth Blockbuster should be beside him.
+Yet, he gets to be captain because he pays for it.

 Please realize how much new digital tools help.
 Here's a exercise to do it.
 Everytime you want to watch a Netflix show or YouTube video, get in your car, drive five miles, wait 10 minutes, throw away six bucks, drive back home, and then press play.
 Easy to forget, but that's what DVDs were like.